1903 FA Cup final: Derby County

 Derby County entered the competition in the first round proper and played four matches en route to the final.
 Two of their opponents were other teams in the First Division.
 They also played against one team in the Second Division and one in the Southern League.

 Early rounds

 In the first round, Derby were drawn at home against Small Heath, who were successfully chasing promotion from the Second Division.
 Watched by a crowd of 15,000, Derby won 2–1 at the Baseball Ground with goals by John Boag and Joe Warrington.
 Small Heath's goal was scored by Jimmy Windridge.

 In the second round, Derby were drawn away to relegation-threatened Blackburn Rovers and eased through with a 2–0 win.
 Their goals were scored by Steve Bloomer and Warrington.

-They faced First Division opposition again in the third round and defeated Stoke FC 3–0 at home before a crowd of 16,000.
+They faced First Division opposition again in the third round and defeated Stoke 3–0 at home before a crowd of 16,000.
 The goals were scored by George Davis, Warrington and Ben Warren.